anuk1998/Tiriande-1/Snarl/Planning/ruleChecker.md

-The Rule Checker needs to validate the movements and interactions from players and adversaries as well as determine the end of a level versus the end of the game.
+The Rule Checker needs to validate the movements and interactions from players and adversaries as well as determine the end of a Game versus the end of the game.
 It should also know when to reject invalid game states.
 Other functionality might be added later in the project if needed.